-- 0 No income -7 Refused
+- 0 No income

+- -7 Refused

 - -8 Don't know

 - -9 No answer

-- -9 NO answer

 Before taxes and other deductions, what on average is the total monthly income of your household?

 [TN: Explanatory notes can be added to remind respondents of country-specific deductions.]